Classic

 and no one has come back again;

-let the jagged edges wear smooth
+let the jagged edges wear smooth;

-and the serenity of frost grant you entrance.
+the serenity of frost grant you entrance.

 There are only two